Impact of Foregrounds on HI Intensity Mapping Cross-Correlations with Optical Surveys: Summary Conclusions

 Throughout this work we have made assumptions that parameters such as the mean \hi temperature ($\overline{T}_\hiindex$) can be precisely obtained.
 While we use a model for this parameter in our analysis, this same model was used in the construction of the \hi intensity map signal, therefore its success is unsurprising.
 However, other parameters such as the clustering bias terms ($b_\text{g}$ and $b_\hiindex$) are not directly fed into our simulated signals, so the success of modelling these as scale-independent biases in our clustering-based redshift estimation is encouraging.

-Note that in this work we have not simulated any foreground polarisation leakage effects.
+Note that in this work we have not simulated any foreground polarization leakage effects.
 However, in many frequency channels we have smoothed our maps more than is required to simulate the instrument beam, which is a treatment previously used in real data to mitigate these effects \citep{GBTHIdetection2}.
-However, for a follow-up study with simulations of realistic observations including polarisation leakage will be an important step.
+It is unclear whether the required level of instrument calibration is achievable to avoid effects such as polarization leakage.
+Therefore one could argue that it will not necessarily be the foregrounds themselves that cause the biggest problems, but instead the leakage of them through imperfect instrument calibration \citep{Moore:2013ip, Shaw:2014khi}.
+Therefore, a follow-up study with simulations of realistic observations including polarization leakage and other instrument systematics such as $1/f$ gain fluctuations, beam side-lobes, radio-frequency interference etc. \citep{Harper:2018dys} will be an important step.

 Furthermore, in this work we did not consider the clustering of point source foregrounds, which one could argue has potential to bias cosmological clustering measurements.
 Nor in our simulations did we simulate the anisotropy of galactic free-free emission which is expected to be stronger in the galactic plane.
 However, neither of these subtle features are likely to affect the frequency coherence of the signals which \fastica uses to isolate them.